Iqoqo/disco_blender/README.md

 This will execute the scripts on the Blender Docker image.

-## How to Run (CLI)
+## How to Run (Dis.co's CLI)
-Once you have generated the tasks files (e.g., classroom_1_10.txt, classroom_11_20.txt, ... etc), we can now run a new job on the dis.co server with the command line interface.
+Once you have generated the tasks files (e.g., job_1_1.txt, job_2_2.txt, ... etc), we can now run a new job on the dis.co server with the command line interface.

 1. Login with your username and password